AmirDez/matrix-on-premise/README.md

     cd $HOME/matrix
     ```

-1. Create A or AAA DNS Records pointing to the Server Public I
+1. Create A or AAA DNS Records pointing to the Server Public IP
     1. m.example.com -> for the synapse matrix and admin WebUI
     1. e.example.com -> for element WebUI